-It pairs naturally with Homemade Spiced Chai Latte Mix Recipe and Honey Lavender London Fog Latte Recipe for a full from-scratch drink rotation, and Easy Homemade Pumpkin Pie Spice and Creamy Homemade Pumpkin Puree make the whole recipe fully from scratch.
+If you love making cozy drinks from scratch, pair this latte with Homemade Spiced Chai Latte Mix Recipe and Honey Lavender London Fog Latte Recipe for a delicious homemade drink rotation.
+For the best flavor, start with Easy Homemade Pumpkin Pie Spice and Creamy Homemade Pumpkin Purée to make every cup completely from scratch.

 Why You’ll Love This Recipe